Utkarsh2393/threadsummarizer/README.md

 🔐 API Key Note

-Gemini API key is stored securely using environment variables

-API keys are not exposed on the frontend
+API keys are stored using environment variables and are not exposed on the frontend.

 🧪 Demo Mode (Hackathon Friendly)

-If live Reddit fetching fails due to network restrictions, the app can still demonstrate:
+In case live Reddit fetching fails due to network or API limitations, the application can still demonstrate:

-UI flow
+- Complete UI flow

-AI summarization using sample data
+- AI-based summarization using sample thread data

+This ensures smooth demo and evaluation during hackathons.

 🎯 Hackathon Relevance

-✅ Solves a real-life problem (information overload)
+- Solves a real-world problem: information overload

-✅ Strong use of Gemini API
+- Strong and practical use of the Gemini API

-✅ Open innovation domain
+- Fits well under open innovation themes

-✅ Clear AI value beyond a basic chatbot
+- Demonstrates applied AI beyond a basic chatbot

 👥 Team

-Team Name: Your Team Name
+Team Name: PromptX

-Members: Add names here
+Members: Indira Verma

 📌 Future Improvements

-Support for other platforms (Twitter/X, forums)
+- Support for additional platforms (X / forums)

-User history & saved summaries
+- User history and saved summaries

-Advanced sentiment breakdown
+- More detailed sentiment breakdown

-Chrome extension version
+- Chrome extension version

 📜 License